-When you are presented with a business decision, test it against your big picture.
+When it’s time to make decisions for your business, test them against your big picture.
 Does it align with your mission and values?
-Will it help you reach your vision and achieve your big goals?
+Will it help you reach your vision and achieve your big strategic goals?

-Looking at the big picture in your business is a skill which can really lead to success.
+Looking at the big picture in your business is an entrepreneurial skill which can really lead to success.

 More posts about business strategy that you may find helpful: